 This sport climber’s paradise hosts the best schist you’ll find anywhere.
 Whether you’re just starting to climb or a seasoned professional, there are ample lines that will fit your fancy.
 Make sure to check out Millennium Falcon on the Main Cliff.
 Plus you’ll get to witness the leaves put on a show as the trees prepare for winter.

 The Shawangunks, New York

 Roof-pulling high above the fall colors

 Famed for its burly roofs, horizontal cracks, and, well, interesting pro, the Gunks have been climbed since the 1930s.
 Bring your tricams, and prepare for the pump and the sandbags.
-The Gunks hosts classic routes like High Exposure, a steep, two-pitch 5.6 first climbed in 1941, and Bonnie's Roof, a 5.9 first climbed by Bonnie Prudden in 1952, 15 years after a doctor told her she’d never be able to climb again.
-As you feel the exposure more than one hundred feet off the deck, just remember: you’ll never be as badass as Bonnie.
+The Gunks hosts classic routes like High Exposure, a steep, two-pitch 5.6 first climbed in 1941, and Bonnie’s Roof, a 5.9 first climbed by Bonnie Prudden in 1952, 15 years after a doctor told her she’d never be able to climb again.
+As you feel the exposure more than 100 feet off the deck, just remember: You’ll never be as badass as Bonnie.

 The Adirondacks, New York

 If you want abundant rock but more solitude, look north to the Dacks.
 This massive, wild region was set aside as a preserve in 1885.
 Now, at over 6 million acres, it’s the largest state park in the contiguous U.S. While thousands of routes exist in the region, they’re dispersed to over 200 distinct areas, boasting everything from six-pitch adventures to tenuous, single pitch projects.
 While the climbing’s predominantly trad, you’ll find the occasional bolted line, as well.
 For a variety of brilliant moderate to hard climbs from one to five pitches, make your way out to the Poke-O-Moonshine Face.